cfilce/UX-glitch/README.md

 1. Click on the project name in the upper right and then 'Advanced Options'
 1. Select Import from github, get access, and type in the username/repo as indicated
 1. In Network there should be an entry after downloading the repo to glitch that says `githubImport?authori...`
-1. Click on it and scroll to the Bottom where it says 'Query String Parameters'
+1. Click on it and scroll to the Bottom where it says 'Query String Parameters' and copy them down
-1. Copy the sync-config.json file in to this bot's root folder and copy all the values into it
+1. Create a private repo called 'api-keys' similar with a file with the name "glitch-config.json" and run `npm init` there
+1. Next put the values into the file in the same format as the demo file in api-keys, then commit and push
+1. Add that new repo under the optional dependencies in package.json (replacing mine) for this project and reinstall with node

 If everything worked you should be able to update to glitch automatically with `npm run update` (which also will git push for you).

-Also make sure to copy the same TOKEN='' from local to glitch's .env or else you will get an error.

 ## Api Security
 This package also proposes a easy and fast way to keep track of API keys even if this is a public repo.